CloudVE/mgmt/weekly-meetings-agenda.md

 Gitter channel](https://gitter.im/galaxyproject/FederatedGalaxy?utm_source=share-link&utm_medium=link&utm_campaign=share-link), we'll use the following meeting URL: https://zoom.us/j/3980033400.

+## 2020-05-18
+- Finalizing the GalaxyCloudRunner paper
+- Oustanding tasks to suppoer Ira's class with the GVL

 ## 2020-05-12
 - Plans for the new GVL website
 - Issues with autoscaling on CloudMan where large nodes get killed too eagerly